kj2013/claff-offmychest/README.md

 A part of the AffCon Workshop @ AAAI 2019 for Modeling Affect-in-Response

+There is a growing interest in understanding how humans initiate and hold conversations.
+The affective understanding of conversations focuses on the problem of how speakers use emotions to react to a situation and to each other.
+We introduce the OffMyChest conversation dataset, and invite submissions for the Computational Linguistics Affect Understanding (CL-Aff) Shared Task on modeling interactive affective responses.

-# DATA TO BE RELEASED ON SEPTEMBER 18, 2019
+# LABELED TRAINING DATA TO BE RELEASED ON SEPTEMBER 18, 2019

 Organizers: